Merlin (literary magazine)

-Merlin was edited by Scottish expatriate Alexander Trocchi and published by Jane Lougee with the collaboration of Richard Seaver (later to become editor of Evergreen Review), Christopher Logue, George Plimpton (co-founder of The Paris Review), and Patrick Bowles.
+Merlin was edited by Scottish expatriate Alexander Trocchi and published by Jane Lougee with the collaboration of Richard Seaver (later to become editor of Evergreen Review), Christopher Logue, George Plimpton (co-founder of The Paris Review), John Stevenson and Patrick Bowles.
 The magazine brought Beckett's recent work to the attention of English-language readers.
 In 1953, Maurice Girodias of Olympia Press collaborated on a new series called the "Collection Merlin."

 Trocchi claimed that the journal came to an end when the United States Department of State canceled its many subscriptions in protest over an article by Jean-Paul Sartre.